 In the world of insurance professionals, there are generally two kinds of agents: captive agents and non-captive, or independent agents.
+Most customers don't think much about that, but for the agent it can make a significant difference in how they handle their business and build their customer base.

 Pros and Cons of Being a Captive Agent